 For single radio control or manually switched multiple radios add an Auxiliary board to the HMI.
 It mounts to the HMI board using 25mm standoffs and connects to it with a short 10-conductor ribbon cable as shown in the lead photo.

 The Auxiliary board has two options.
 Option 1 provides a radio interface for one radio.
 Option 2 adapts the Radio I/O ribbon cable from the HMI to a RJ45 jack that can connect to a manual RJ45 switch.
-Option 2 requires additional external Radio I/O modules to interface to each radio.
+Option 2 requires an external Radio I/O module to interface to each radio.

 When Option 1 is ordered you’ll get a fully populated and tested Auxiliary board as shown above.
 Option 1 provides an onboard Radio I/O interface for one radio.
 Just connect your radio to the 12-pin terminal strip.
 This configuration gives you all the benefits of CTR2 for a single radio.